borikhelvi/BranchedRepo/README.md

-# This is my First Branched Repo
+# This is my First Branched Repo via feature1

 <br>
-but its the third one i'm uploading to Remote Space from the Local Space.
+but its the third one i'm uploading to Remote Space from the Local Space <b>via feature1</b>.